Key services for students

 The following list describes all other key services available to students registered with Disability Services.

-Adaptive technology and digital adviser
+Adaptive technology and the inclusive technology assistant

 - Dragon NaturallySpeaking for voice recognition—for impairments that impact on keyboard/mouse use